 Given that this is the first year that the District is moving in the direction of modeling and forecasting capabilities and because the number of beds recommended by the forecast is significantly lower than the number of beds based on the traditional methodology, the ICH Shelter Capacity workgroup recommends that instead of limiting the estimate of demand to the model, the District would benefit from comparing the forecast against actual shelter usage for this coming hypothermia season.
 If the forecast proves accurate, we can move towards limiting the shelter beds in our system to the model’s predictions.

-3.3.1 COVID Capacity Levels To reduce density and support social distancing within the District’s congregate shelters, in spring 2020, DHS took beds offline at each year-round shelter but added facilities (Pandemic Emergency Program for Vulnerable Individuals, PEP-V) to maintain overall capacity within the system.
-We refer to the shelter densities at the height of the pandemic as the COVID Capacity.

-For the FY22 hypothermia season, DHS increased shelter capacity over the “COVID Capacity;” however, shelter densities are still lower than pre-COVID levels.
-We will refer to the FY22 as the current shelter densities or capacity.

-For the FY23 Winter Plan, DHS is using the current shelter densities to calculate year-round capacity at low barrier shelters.
-It is important to recognize that the current capacity levels are targets, not limits.
-As such, once DHS exhausts all available options for overflow shelters, it will have to consider returning to pre-COVID shelter densities at strategic shelter locations to ensure that it can meet the charge of preventing cold weather injury.

-3.3.3 Capacity Needs: Adult Men
+3.3.2 Capacity Needs: Adult Men

 The ICH Shelter Capacity Workgroup recommends that DHS identify 1,400 beds for single adult men and continue to monitor shelter utilization to determine if additional beds will be needed.

-Using the methodology described above, the workgroup estimated demand at the maximum utilization in FY22.
-The workgroup did not recommend adding a 10 – 20% buffer because significant PSH resources are available to address chronic homelessness.
-Last year, the District successfully reduced Chronic Homelessness by 20% (as documented in the 2022 PIT Count), and we expect similar gains this year.
-This is particularly important to shelter inventory because individuals experiencing chronic homelessness usually occupy a bed year-round.
-As we house our longest stayers, a bed that was previously only serving 1 individual is now serving multiple individuals during the hypothermia season.

 Table 6: Shelter Capacity Overview, Adult Men Shelter shows where these beds will be located throughout our system and the capacity at each site.
-If additional beds are needed, DHS will activate overflow beds.

 Table 6: Shelter Capacity Overview, Adult Men Shelter